Busulfan Concentrate Injection

 Calculate the AUC (μM•min) based on blood samples collected at the following time points:

-For doses other than dose 1: Pre-infusion (baseline), 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled Busulfan Injection administration).
+For doses other than dose 1: Pre-infusion (baseline), 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled busulfan administration).

 AUC calculations based on fewer than the three specified samples may result in inaccurate AUC determinations.